This article is for Students. Click here for the Instructor article.

 - Standard - Without any additional settings, this assignment type allows you to record or upload a standalone video and submit it for feedback.
-With additional settings, this assignment type can be configured to allow live review, multiple cameras, or presenter slides.
+With additional settings, this assignment type can be configured to allow live review, group recordings, or presenter slides.

 - Stimulus - This assignment type allows you to record a video response to a prompt video (or other media).
 This recorded response will then be synchronized to the stimulus media.

 - Comment Only - This assignment type allows you to evaluate a video without recording your own video response.

 There are three different privacy options:

 - Private - Recordings and feedback are only visible to the Presenter and Instructors/Reviewers.

 - Closed Peer Review - Peers see and critique others' recordings, but their feedback is only visible to the Presenter and Instructors/Reviewers. (formerly Peer Critique)

 - Open Peer Review - Peers see and critique others' recordings, and can see everyone's feedback on all submissions. (formerly Peer Critique and All Comments are Public)

 If you click "View Instructions," then you can preview the Stimulus media, Recording instructions, Feedback instructions, Instructor attachments, and Rubric (if applicable).

 To easily see which settings are enabled on an assignment, check which icons are darkened at the top right.